U.S. flag

 Section 4040—Acceptable Collateral

 Unless otherwise specified by the Secretary of the Treasury, depositaries may pledge collateral in the form of transferable securities of any of the acceptable classes as noted in Fiscal Service guidance.
 The FRB accepts collateral at values (mark to market) it assigns.
-See TreasuryDirect website.
+See TCMM website.

 Securities not negotiable without endorsement or assignment are acceptable if the depositary either places its unqualified endorsement on each security or furnishes an appropriate resolution and irrevocable power of attorney authorizing the FRB to assign the securities.